 THE READING GROUP has chosen a new book to begin the fall’s discussions: The World’s Greatest Short Stories (Dover Thrift Edition).
 We welcome people to join the group.
 For Zoom information, e-mail firstname.lastname@example.org.
 The Reading Group meets most Sundays at 10:30 a.m.
 We hope to see you all at the discussions or to read your comments about the readings when you cannot attend.
 All are welcome; join us!
 If you have any questions, please email email@example.com.
 On October 4th, the Annual Meeting will take place following the worship service and an abbreviated coffee hour!
 Please join us to help shape the coming year at CCC!

 Communion & Coffee Hour

-We celebratecommunion each Sunday for all who wish to participate, immediately following the worship service.
+We celebrate communion each Sunday – including virtually, on a BYO basis – for all who wish to participate, immediately following the worship service.
 We use juice rather than wine.
 We have a coffee hour each Sunday in the rectory, also immediately following the service.
+This, too, is currently being handled by the Zoom service, and is, of course, BYO!
 The garden is welcoming us for the warmer seasons; we particularly enjoy the coffee hours we can spend both inside and out.